Hananmajali/Notification/README.md

 # API Documentation:

-  ⦿Overview
+  ### Overview

 The angular-web-notification is an angular service wrapper for the web notifications API.

 It is using the simple-web-notification library which provides a simple and easy notification API which works across browsers and provides automatic permission handling.
 See [W3 Specification](https://dvcs.w3.org/hg/notifications/raw-file/tip/Overview.html), [simple-web-notification](https://github.com/sagiegurari/simple-web-notification)
 And [Notification-Web APIs | MDN](https://developer.mozilla.org/en-US/docs/Web/API/notification) for more information.

- Angular2andUp Forangular2andabove,itisrecommandedtousethesimple-web-
- notificationlibrarydirectly.
- ItprovidesthesameAPIanditisnotdependendonangular.
+ - [x] Angular2 and Up Forangular2andabove,it is recommanded to use the simple-web-notification library directly.
+ It provides the same API and it is not dependend on angular.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```
-** webNotification ⇒ Object
+webNotification ⇒ Object
     The web notification service wraps the HTML 5 Web Notifications API as an angular service.
     See simple-web-notification for more API details.